Biden says he doesn't know whether Israel is holding up peace deal to influence 2024 US election

 Biden, in a rare appearance in the White House press briefing room, was responding to comments made by one of his allies, Sen. Chris Murphy, D-Conn., who said on CNN this week that he was concerned Netanyahu had little interest in a peace deal in part because of U.S. politics.

-Biden said there had been no decision yet on what type of response there would be toward Iran.
+Biden said there had been no decision yet on what type of response there would be toward Iran, though there has been talk about Israel striking Iran's oil fields — and "I think if I were in their shoes, I’d be thinking about other alternatives than striking oil fields.”

+Biden pushed back against the idea that he was seeking a meeting with Netanyahu to discuss the response to Iran.
+He isn't, he said.

 “I’m assuming when they make a decision on how they’re going to respond, we will then have a discussion," he said.